 Which products are the most valuable?
 Brands should consider which of their products are the most important to the business (and consequently to their target customers and consumers).
 Not every SKU is a grand slam.
 Brands should only apply MAP to the products that they would go out of business without.
 Like it or not, Amazon has conditioned consumers to expect discounts and that’s not going to change.
 Allowing online sellers to use discounts to attract customers shows that the brand understands their challenges.
 It also gives them the ability to sell through on slow-moving products while not risking the other, more profitable items.

 MAP policy enforcement management.
 Another consideration should be that, whatever products the brand chooses to be protected by MAP, will require internal resources to enforce it.
 If every product is backed by MAP then the enforcement tracking and backend management (sales, accounting, shipping, inventory management, etc.) becomes very complicated.
 Even though MAPP Trap helps companies to manage their enforcement, it still ultimately falls on the brands to follow through.

 Revenue loss mitigation.
 MAPP is a strategy that’s intended to defend brand equity and profit margins, and the only way to enforce it is to stop shipping to non-compliant sellers.
 Brands should expect to experience some short-term revenue decreases as they bring things under control.
-But if MAP only covers 20% of their products, the brand won’t feel as much of a sting as violating sellers become unauthorized and margins stabilize.
+But if MAP only covers 20% of their products, the brand won’t feel as much of a sting as violators becoming unauthorized while the brand's margins stabilize.

 There are volumes of books written on how to price products, but none of them (that we know of) includes MAP policy pricing.
-We urge brands to be smart and patient.
+We urge brands to be smart and patient when managine their online brand identity.
 Gather the facts, assess the realities and needs, then the solution should work.
 And if it doesn’t, you can always change it!